Are you an independent Tutor?

 What we don’t do

 We don’t market on your behalf.
-FME is designed for independent tutors wishing to build their own brand / retain their own IP / offer top quality tuition with minimal interference, so it would rather defeat the purpose if our primary objective was for us to compete with our tutors.
+FME is designed for independent tutors wishing to build their own brand / retain their own IP / offer top quality tuition to a high standard, so it would rather defeat the purpose if our primary objective was for us to compete with our tutors to build our brand.
 We do share information on how to market, and we can co-ordinate collective marketing by tutors who use our services at their request.

-We don’t tell you how to teach, although if you ask we’ll make suggestions: Mark has been lead BPP course material creator, ACT lead classroom material creator, and a respected tutor for 30 years.
+We don’t tell you how to teach, although if you ask we’ll make suggestions: Mark has been a lead BPP course material creator, ACT lead classroom material creator, and a respected tutor for 30 years.
 We know every top tutor is unique, so we encourage you to innovate and do what you do best.
-Our only requirement is that you achieve ACCA accreditation targets, where relevant, as a minimum.
+FME requires that you achieve ACCA accreditation targets (including pass rates), and provide all data needed to maintain our ALP accreditation.

 Our introductory offer